 Once the surgery is done, the incision is closed.

-You will likely be in the hospital for 3 to 7 days.
-You'll likely also need to take
+to a hospital room.
+You'll likely be in the hospital for 3 to 7 days.

-After a few days, you may be able to eat some solid
+After a few days, or sometimes even the same day, you may be able to eat some solid

 Before leaving the hospital, make sure you know what problems or side effects to watch

 for.
 Your healthcare provider will schedule follow-up appointments to check on your

 If you have a colostomy, an ostomy nurse will work with you as you learn how to take

 care of it.

 Talk with your healthcare provider about problems you should watch for.
 Call right